Elnaggar222/Full-Stack-Todo-App-Using-Next.js/README.md

 ## Deployment

-1. Set up your environment variables in the hosting service (Vercel, Netlify, Render, etc.), matching the `.env` keys above.
+1. I deployed this app on **Vercel**.
+Set up your environment variables in Vercel (or your hosting provider) matching the `.env` keys above.
 2. Ensure `DATABASE_URL` points to your production MongoDB cluster.
 3. Add Clerk keys in the host's environment settings:
    - `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY`